-On the happiness of the Saints in heaven, and on the Jolly of mortals in preferring talse pleasures at present to this real felicity hereafter.

-O Ye holy souls, who now enjoy complete felicity in heaven without the danger of ever losing it, and who are for ever absorpt in the praises of my God, how happy is your lot! how just is it that you should incessantly pour yourselves forth in this sweet exercise ! how does my soul envy your happy condition, freed as you are from the pain of beholding, on one hand, the offences that in this wicked world are each moment committed against my God, and the ingratitude of men men towards him; and on the other, their stupid inattention to the multitude of souls which Satan each day precipitates into hell!
+On the happiness of the Saints in heaven, and on the folly of mortals in preferring talse pleasures at present to this real felicity hereafter.
+O Ye holy souls, who now enjoy complete felicity in heaven without the danger of ever losing it, and who are for ever absorpt in the praises of my God, how happy is your lot! how just is it that you should incessantly pour yourselves forth in this sweet exercise! how does my soul envy your happy condition, freed as you are from the pain of beholding, on one hand, the offences that in this wicked world are each moment committed against my God, and the ingratitude of men towards him; and on the other, their stupid inattention to the multitude of souls which Satan each day precipitates into hell!
 O happy spirits, that now enjoy the bliss of paradise, have compassion on our misery, and intercede for us to the Almighty, that he would bestow upon us some small share of your felicity, and that he would dart upon our souls one ray of that divine knowledge with which you are wholly enlightened.
 O my God, make us sensible how great the recompence is which thou hast prepared for those who courageously fight thy battles during the dream of this mortal life.
 O ye spirits, all inflamed with love, obtain that we may understand, how delightful an employment it is to you, to look forward to that that eternity of your enjoyment of God, and to be convinced, that this your happiness shall never have an end.
 How wretched are we, O my Saviour, who though we believe these truths, yet for want of reflecting upon them, are so habituated to our blindness, that we neither see them, nor even wish to see them!
 Deluded mortals! you who so eagerly pursue your present interest and pleasure, see what you lose by your impatience: perhaps, for want of waiting a single year, a single day, a single hour, or even a single minute, you sacrifice infinite and eternal joys to a wretched momentary gratification.
-Alas, my God, how little confidence do we repose in thee, since we refuse to wait so short a time for the accomplishment of thy promises! and yet, how much confidence confidence hast thou placed in us, in intrusting us with the rich treasure of thy divine Son, during the three and thirty years of his mortal life, as likewise with the merits of his bitter death on the cross! and these benefits, O my God, thou didst provide for us before our birth, and notwithstanding the foresight thou hadst of the ill return we should make thee for them, to the end that nothing might be wanting to us on thy part, towards making us completely rich in heavenly treasures.
+Alas, my God, how little confidence do we repose in thee, since we refuse to wait so short a time for the accomplishment of thy promises! andyet, how much confidence confidence hast thou placed in us, in intrusting us with the rich treasure of thy divine Son, during the three and thirty years of his mortal life, as likewise with the merits of his bitter death on the cross! and these benefits, O my God, thou didst provide for us before our birth, and notwithstanding the foresight thou hadst of the ill return we should make thee for them, to the end that nothing might be wanting to us on thy part, towards making us completely rich in heavenly treasures.
 O ye happy souls, who have made so wise a use of these inestimable treasures as to purchase with them an inheritance of everlasting joys, instruct us, by your example, to employ them for the same blessed purpose.
-Obtain for us these treasures, you who are are so near to their fountain head: draw for us of this heavenly water, O draw for us, who are here perishing with thirst.
+Obtain for us these treasures, you who are so near to their fountain head: draw for us of this heavenly water, O draw for us, who are here perishing with thirst. so hearth in beautiful all of and was to them who to stee had taken to those the fell in for and delight the over stoll thinks MEDI- MEDITATION XIV.

-a marth to ben not all it.

-and must to them what the more taken when the second second second second second second second second second se fort and delight the man while mailt c MEDI-

-MEDITATION XIV.